CamiloArias12/Products/README.md

    cd Products
    ```
 2. **Configure the database**:
-   - Create and confihure  PostgreSQL database
+   - Create and configure  PostgreSQL database

 4. **Run the application**: